amadeus4dev-events/1ahack4sustainability-frontend/codelabs/application-setup.md

   <button mat-flat-button color="primary" [routerLink]="'/weather'" [state]="{flightItinerary: flightItinerary}">Select</button>
 </div>
 ```
+Don't forget to import the router module in your component !
 We'll use the state to pass the selected offer data to the new page

 ![how to new button](./assets/how-to-new-button.png)